Banu Jusham

-The Banū Jusham (بنو جشم) were a large sub-tribe in the Arabian Peninsula during the time of Mohammed.
+The Banu Jusham (بنو جشم) were a large sub-tribe in the Arabian Peninsula during the time of Mohammed.
 According to genealogists and various oral traditions, they are the descendants of Jusham ibn Muawiya ibn Bakr ibn Hawazin.

 History

-After their defeat by the Almohads, the Banu Jusham, alongside the Riyah, were settled in regions in Western Morocco by the Almohad ruler Yaqub al-Mansur.
+After their defeat by the Almohads, the Banu Jusham, alongside the Riyah, were settled in regions in present day Western Morocco by the Almohad ruler Yaqub al-Mansur.
 The Banu Jusham specifically settled in Tamasna.